 by Monica Bloom

 Individually focused on achieving optimal health in body, mind and spirit based on who we are and what we’re made of, Ayurveda (“eye-your-vay-duh”) addresses the root cause of imbalance and heals the individual person, instead of just treating the disease.

-This is extremely important because with this knowledge we are able to notice when the body goes out of balance AND we know how to bring it back to balance.
-Since we are little beings of nature and are made of the same 5 elements, we can use the opposite elements to bring us back to balance.
+This is extremely important because, with this knowledge, we can notice when the body goes out of balance, AND we know how to bring it back to balance.
+Since we are little beings of nature and are made of the same five elements, we can use the opposite elements to bring us back to balance.

-Used inside and out in Ayurveda, oils are more than just a moisturizer, they are an essential ingredient to keep the body nourished, rejuvenated, toned, supple and to keep all channels flowing in the right direction.
+Used inside and out in Ayurveda, oils are more than just a moisturizer; they are an essential ingredient to keep the body nourished, rejuvenated, toned, supple, and keep all channels flowing in the right direction.

-You wouldn’t put water on your skin if it’s dry right?
+You wouldn’t put water on your skin if it’s dry, right?
 No, because your skin would only get drier.
 Yet in most lotions, the first ingredient is water, followed closely by alcohol!
 Bah!
 Your plan to moisturize is instantly foiled.

-Along similar lines, we can drink a lot of water but that doesn’t mean that we are necessarily “moisturized.”
-Oil is unctuous which softens our outsides and penetrates deep in our tissues to keep vata emotional, mental and physical energy balanced.
+Similarly, we can drink a lot of water, but that doesn’t mean we are necessarily “moisturized.”
+Oil is unctuous, which softens our outsides and penetrates deep into our tissues to keep Vata emotional, mental and physical energy balanced.

-Flaxseed Oil.
 Good for internal oleation and helps with constipation if you are ghee shy.
 Don’t heat it.
 Drizzle on veggies and rice bowls.

 Not talked about much in Ayurveda because Indians don’t have olive trees…but Greeks and Italians use it liberally (on food and the skin)!